Thirukattupalli: History

 Thirukattupalli is considered to be the 9th in the series of Tevara Stalams in the Chola Empire located south of the river Kaveri.
 Inscriptions from the period of Raja Raja Chola I & other Chola Emperors and the Pandya and Vijayanagar periods are found in the Shiva Temple located in this town.
 Inscriptions also say that one of the Generals of Raja Raja Chola I named Krishnan-Raman alias Mummadi-Chola-Brahmamarayan hailed from the nearby Village called Palamaneri.
-Brahmins belonging to a particular sect of Iyers called Brahatcharanam regard themselves as the descendants of Krishnan-Raman.
 A fort was constructed next the Shiva Temple during the Thanjavur Nayaks period which was captured by the forces of the British East India Company in 1771; it was recaptured by Hyder Ali in 1781.
 The Agneeswara temple is considered as the famous temple of this surroundings.
 There is some belief that the subway may connect Agneeswara temple to thanjai Pragadeeswara temple.

 Rivers

 This town is in the bank of the rivers Kaveri and Kudamurutti, both distributaries of the upstream Kaveri river.
 The Kudamurutti separates from Kaveri at Thirukkattupalli.